How do I find the zoning designation of my property?

 - It is more than 5 years old and apparently is worth less than $100

-Owners of these vehicles may contact the Planning Department for details on how to get rid of them at no cost.
-To arrange for removal of your junked vehicle or to report one, contact the Planning Department at (919) 469-4046.
+Owners of these vehicles may contact the Planning and Development Services Department for details on how to get rid of them at no cost.
+To arrange for removal of your junked vehicle or to report one, call 311 or (919) 469-4000.

 Who do I call about animal regulations?

 Animal regulations are generally found in Chapter 6 of the Town Code, which is enforced by the Animal Control section of Cary’s Police Department.
 They handle matters such as barking complaints, animal bites, rabid animals and leash law violations.
 For information please contact the Police Department at (919) 469-4012.